dmd-program/dmd-100/topics/narrative_structure.md

   - Climax
   - Realization
 - **Hero's Journey**
-  - The number of acts can vary widely, but tends to have around 11 acts.
+  - The number of acts can vary widely, but tends to have around 11 or 12 acts.
 More on this later.

 #### Three Act Plot Diagram
 The following Plot Diagram shows the Five Act plot points laid over a Three Act structure.